 The Biggest Mistake People Make with Trusts

 Creating a trust and then failing to fund it — meaning failing to actually transfer ownership of your assets into the trust.
 An unfunded trust is essentially useless.
 If you create a trust, work with your attorney to make sure all relevant assets are properly titled in the trust's name.
+Real estate must be retitled with a new deed.
+Bank and investment accounts must be retitled or have the trust named as beneficiary.
+This step is as important as creating the document itself.

 "The time to do estate planning is before you need it.
 Once a crisis hits, your options narrow considerably."